 Legoland in Florida is the perfect theme park to visit if you have kids younger than 12 years old.

-The best age is around 9 years old, which my oldest was at the time of us visiting.
-My 3 year old also had a blast but wasn’t able to do all the rides.
+The best age is around 9 years old, which my oldest was at the time of our visit.
+My 3 year old also had a blast, but wasn’t able to do all the rides.
 Which was fine by him.

 Characters are always a welcome joy, no matter the age.